simongeilfus/project_starter_kit/README.md

 ### CREATE script

 `create` is used to quickly generate new projects to be added to the solution.
 Running `create template project_name` will create a new project inside the `projects` folder.
 There's a few templates to choose from that live inside `tools/project_templates` folder and are meant to be customized.
-You can also add new template by editing `create_project.py`.
+You can also easily add new template by adding a new folder inside `tools/project_templates` containing at least a `template.cpp`.

 `create` currently supports the following templates: `cinder`,`cpp`, `glfw` and `sokol`.